ChocolateVS/Campus360-JS/README.md

 ---
 ### Android App Setup
 Install the android app on your android phone - connect to the Insta360x2 camera via wifi - and start taking photos + mapping points
-Once you have your points and everything loaded, you can then export it all the the SQL database, which can be subsequently accessed via the frontend.
+Once you have your points and everything loaded, you can then export it all the the Mongo database, which can be subsequently accessed via the frontend/API.

 ## How it works
 HTML5 - front end - Using Panolens.js to view 360deg